 Non-Verbal Reasoning Section

 This pack covers a number of the question types that are used in CEM 11+ Non-Verbal Reasoning exams such as Matrices, Box Sequences and Exceptions.
 There are some extension question types as well.
 Whilst these are not known to be utilised in CEM exams, they will help develop your child’s Non-Verbal reasoning ability, which will stand them in good stead for the exam.

 Full Practice Tests

 These packs each contain two test papers covering all three topics: Verbal, Non-Verbal and Numerical Reasoning.
 Using the official familiarisation material and our deep knowledge of CEM question styles and formats, we’ve created accurate and up to date CEM practice papers that pay attention to all elements including question types, timings, structure, format, question wordings, fonts and design.
 Answers and Answer Sheets are included so your child can get used to marking their answers as they will need to do in the actual exam.

 Get 10% off orders over £60 and 20% off orders over £200.
 Use the code eppdiscount at checkout.

+Our practice tests aim to show what sort of questions were included in King Edward VI School 11+ past papers.
 The information provided about King Edward VI School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.